Chief, Helicopter Maintenance

 SPECIAL REQUIREMENT INFORMATION

-*In order to qualify, applicants must submit a copy of their valid Airframe and Power Plant mechanic's license with an Inspection Authorized Certificate issued by the Federal Aviation Administration with their application at the time of filing, or within 15 calendar days from the date of application filing.
+*In order to qualify, applicants must submit a copy of their valid Airframe and Powerplant Mechanic Certificate AND Inspection Authorization Certificate issued by the Federal Aviation Administration with their application at the time of filing, or within 15 calendar days from the date of application filing.
 Failure to provide the required documentation will result in application rejection.

 - Credit will be given to applicants, who possess DESIRABLE qualifications and indicate so on their employment application at the time of filing.